 Tarifa, located at the southern end of Spain’s Costa de la Luz, is the meeting point of the Mediterranean Sea and the Atlantic Ocean.
 Tarifa is the most southern city in Spain and lies just 14 kms from the coast of North Africa.

 Morocco is almost within touching distance and, for many people, Tarifa is simply the stopping off point for a trip to Tangier whether that’s for a day trip or for a little longer.

 Playa de los Lances is a 7km stretch of wide golden sands and is on the Atlantic side of the town.
 The waves here can be huge but, on a calm day, there’s nothing better than a dip in the clear waters.
-If you prefer your beach to be sheltered from the wind then head to the tiny Playa Chica on the Mediterranean side.
+If you prefer your beach to be a bit more sheltered from the wind then head to the tiny Playa Chica on the Mediterranean side.

 If beaches aren’t your thing then how about these ideas?